Skip to content

 Although not required, the ruff VSCode extension will ensure that all the Python files you save will be ruff-compliant and, as such, won't need to modified by pre-commit.

-Open or create the file .vscode/settings.sh and add/modify the following settings:
+Open or create the file .vscode/settings.json and add/modify the following settings:

 {